 Did you know that you can use baking soda for more than just baking?
 Baking soda, which is also called sodium bicarbonate, has many household uses, too.
 Due to its alkaline nature and high pH, this inorganic salt is great at softening water, whitening, brightening, deodorizing, cleaning, and scrubbing, so it’s a natural for green cleaning.
 Plus, it’s safe, environmentally friendly, and super economical.
 What more could you ask for?
-Check out these five green products you can make with it for just pennies!
+Check out these five eco-friendly products you can make with it for just pennies!

 1. Air Freshener